AlanRockefeller/inat.finder.py/README.md

 ## Features

-- **NEW:** Search by either genus name or iNaturalist username
+- Search by either genus name or iNaturalist username
-- **NEW:** Verifies that the specified genus or username exists before searching
+- Verifies that the specified genus or username exists before searching
 - Checks if the original observation number already matches the genus or username before searching for variations
-- Generates all possible variations with a configurable number of digits that might be wrong (default: 1)
+- Generates all possible variations with a configurable number of digits that might be wrong (default: 1) - *Now more robust for multiple digits off!*
 - Supports parsing observation numbers directly from iNaturalist URLs
 - For short numbers (<9 digits), tries adding up to two digits at beginning and/or end
 - Suggests checking Mushroom Observer for very short numbers (≤5 digits)
 - Can discover observations with missing digits from both beginning and end simultaneously
 - Efficiently queries the iNaturalist API with batched requests of 200 to minimize API calls
 - Respects rate limits by making no more than one API call per second
-- Shows a progress bar with estimated completion time
+- Shows a progress bar with estimated completion time (ETA now more accurate)
 - Provides optional verbose mode for detailed information about each attempt
 - Works with any genus/username and observation number combination
+- Includes a comprehensive unit test suite for maintainability.

 ## Installation